damir-manapov/prompts/README.md

 * On reset dont forget to delete volumes and orphans
 * Don't put version to compose file, its obsolete
 * Use last verions of images, but pin them vy verion tags
+* add starter service to compose file that waits all other services started succesfully.
+Tatget it when starting docker compose.
+Place that service first